VegaDeftwing/OpGuidesHugoSrc/content/Engineering/4-linuxdirtree.md

 lrwxrwxrwx   1 root root           11 Feb  8 06:02 core -> /proc/kcore
 ```

-Here I've included . and .. in the output for reference, but we'll immediately move on.

 'ashmem' is something that is on my system as a part of a project with the end goal of running android apps natively on linux called 'anbox' it's still in early development, and is very difficult to run on arch

 'autofs' is a configurable system for mounting and unmounting storage as it is used